JoacimWall/Visual-studio-multilingual-extension/README.md

 * Translation of texts by Google translate or Microsoft translate
 * Export of translations into csv or xlsx file for final translation by external stakeholder
 * Import of final translations from external stakholder
-* List all unused translations to keep out resources files clean.
+* List all unused translations to keep your resource files clean.

 <img width=“100” height="200" src="https://github.com/JoacimWall/Visual-studio-multilingual-extension/blob/main/Images/SolutionExample.png">